serverless/serverless/doc/Configuration.md

 # Configuration

-The Serverless Framework deals with one service at a time, and it uses two configuration files for each service:
+Serverless Framework V1 deals with one service at a time.
+These are known as "serverless services".
+Each must have two configuration files to declare and describe it:

 * **serverless.yml** - Defines a serverless service and the resources it requires.
 Can be shared publicly.
 * **serverless.meta.yml** - Defines author-specific information, like stages, env vars, and all sensitive info.
 Must be kept private.